-Due Dates: The 2019 individual and business second period estimate payments are due Monday, June 17, 2019.
+Due Dates: The 2019 individual and business third period estimate payments are due Monday, September 16, 2019.

 Vanlue 1.00% Carey 1.50% Mount Blanchard 1.00%

-Payable to: Make all personal checks, certified checks, cashier’s checks, and money orders for Findlay, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard income taxes payable to the City of Findlay.
-Make credit card and debit card payments here.
+Payable to: Make all checks and money orders for Findlay, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard income taxes payable to the City of Findlay.

 Mail to: Mail all payments, tax returns, employer withholding remittances, and correspondence for Findlay, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard income taxes to: